 how to read the anne of green gable series

-All joking aside, if you’ve never read Anne of Green Gables, pause this blog post and put it on your TBR right now.
+All joking aside, if you’ve never read Anne of Green Gables, put it on your TBR right now.
 (Go ahead, I’ll wait.)

 Ok.
 Now that we have that over with, here’s the thing about this book . . .

-• First, I seriously think Anne of Green Gables is one of those rare books that can be enjoyed by all age groups beginning from about 10 years old and on.
+• First, I seriously think Anne of Green Gables is one of those rare books that can be enjoyed by all age groups beginning at about 12 years old to 90.
 Why?
 The main characters include a young child with older caregivers, which makes it easy for a wide range of people to find someone they will relate to.

 • Third, all the characters are human.
 All the characters in this book are flawed human beings who make stupid mistakes just like we do, which only makes you want to root for them more.